 Run Your Board Election Online

 Elect board members with a secure, professional process.
-Candidate bios, anonymous ballots, automated reminders, and instant results — ready in under 10 minutes.
+Candidate bios, anonymous ballots, automated reminders, and instant results — ready in as little as 5 minutes.

 Candidate Profiles